atsukotominaga/music-adaptation/material/expstimuli/README.md

 # previous experiment

 In the previous study, we created one piece based on Clementi, Sonatina in C major, op.
 36 no. 3.
 In the experiment, participants were asked to play the piece with either articulation (stim_a) or dynamics (stim_d).
-In a practice session before the experiment, participants also performed the piece without expression (stim_n) in order to check whether they could perform the piece without pitch errors.
+In the practice session before the experiment, participants also performed the piece without expression (stim_n) in order to check whether they could perform the piece without pitch errors.

 ***Important!*** There were two conditions (teaching vs. performing) in the previous experiment.
 We only used performances from the **performing** condition.
-Therefore, selected performances do not have any didactic intention of experts.
+Therefore, selected performances do not have any didactic intention of expert pianists.

 1. No expression (stim_n)
 ![](original/averaging/low/stim_n.png)